 In response to the 1989 Drug Free Schools and Communities Act, Virginia Polytechnic Institute and State University, henceforth referred to as Virginia Tech, has implemented a diverse cross-section of programs focusing on providing education, prevention, and treatment concerning alcohol and other drug prevention, use and abuse for students, staff, and faculty.
-A Review Committee was formed and charged with determining the effectiveness and implementing changes as needed to our current programming models.

 A review of these initiatives is conducted every other year by contacting each entity involved in the process to update the information, explore possible future endeavors, evaluate goal attainment, and recognize each program's strengths and limitations to ascertain further improvement.
 Through this endeavor we believe that our alcohol and drug prevention programs continue to be robust and also effective.

 The university's efforts include the following components:

-- Annual written notification of alcohol and other drug (AOD) programs, policies, laws, sanctions, and statistics - Awareness, education, and other prevention oriented activities - Early intervention and lower risk alcohol and other drug abuse (AOD) assessment and treatment intervention - Referrals for higher risk (AOD) treatment, when indicated - Environmental change efforts aimed at preventing substance abuse and encouraging healthier alternatives
+- Annual written notification of alcohol and other drug (AOD) programs, policies, laws, sanctions, and statistics - Outreach, education, and other prevention-oriented activities - Early AOD assessment, screening, and referral services - Referrals for higher risk (AOD) treatment, when indicated - Environmental and Policy change efforts aimed at preventing substance misuse and encouraging healthier alternatives